Delhi Police

-The Delhi Police (DP) is the law enforcement agency for the National Capital Territory of Delhi (NCT).
-Delhi Police comes under the jurisdiction of the Ministry of Home Affairs (MHA), Government of India.
-In 2015, sanctioned strength of Delhi Police was 84,536 (including I.R.
+The Delhi Police (DP) is the law enforcement agency for the National Capital Territory of Delhi.
+Delhi Police falls under the jurisdiction of the Ministry of Home Affairs, Government of India.
+In 2024, the sanctioned strength of Delhi Police was 83,762 (including I.R.
 Battalions) making it one of the largest metropolitan police forces in the world.
 About 25% of Delhi Police strength is earmarked for VIP security.

-The headquarters of Delhi Police are located at Jai Singh Marg, Connaught Place, New Delhi.
-As of January 2019, there are 15 Districts of Delhi Police, each headed by a Deputy Commissioner of Police (DCP).